qatoolkit/qatoolkit-core-net/README.md

 `QAToolKit.Core` is a .NET Standard 2.1 library, that contains core features of the ToolKit.

-It contains general code for QAToolKit libraries.
+It contains general interfaces and models for QAToolKit libraries.

 # License